saeed51100/machine-learning/forex-prediction/classification/readme-14.txt

 --------------------------
 Write the full code only part 5 (IMBALANCE HANDLING).

-    Additional Requirements:
+    Imbalance Handling Rules:

+       * Imbalance Handling Rules
+            - Do NOT use SMOTE, oversampling, undersampling, or row duplication
+            - Use class-weighted loss ONLY
+            - Compute weights from y_train_seq ONLY

+       * At the end of the code, the following variables MUST exist:
+            - class_weights (dict compatible with Keras)
             - At the end of the code, print the variables required for part 6 (Build, Train and Evaluate the model).